 - Dunalino– This is a horse that has the dun gene and the cream gene.
 It makes a palomino with a light colored stripe only slightly darker than the coat color down the back.

-- Chocolate palomino– This is the dark palomino that is brownish gold in color.
+- Chocolate palomino– This is a dark gold that is slightly brownish..
 The mane and tail is white but can also be a greyish color.
 It is easy to get confused with a horse that has the silver dapple gene.
 Like Rocky Mountain horses often do.

 Fact #4: A palomino’s golden color changes with diet and the seasons.

-A palomino’s coat is a lighter gold during the winter and sheds out to a darker gold for the summer.
+A palomino’s coat winter coat is lighter while the summer coats are a darker gold.
 The summer and winter coat can have a drastic difference to the point that you may not recognize the horse as the same horse.
 High protein diets can help create a darker coat and more dappling.

 Fact #5: The palomino coat genetically stems from the red base coat which you know as chestnut.